bbrodt/uberfire-docs/docs/tutorial1/ufTasks.md

 ###Adding Tasks
 It's time to add some tasks to our project.
 At this point, you're probably very comfortable with basic Uberfire concepts, so we'll just quickly run through the necessary changes to implement the tasks support in our project.

-``
+Here is the completed class in its entirety:

-Here is the completed _TasksPresenter.java_ class in its entirety:
+_TasksPresenter.java_
 ```
 package org.uberfire.client.screens;